Terence-Cheng/Node-Console-Drawing/readme.md

 4. It can draw line or reactangle again in coordinates that are filled with color.

-5. If the coordinate of line, reactangle or filling outside of Canvas, It will not be painted without errors.
+5. If the coordinates of line, reactangle or filling outside of Canvas, they will not be painted without any errors.

 ## Explanation of main logics